Every now and then I'm getting questions from my readers regarding the suitability of my MPLS books for the CCIP exam, for example:

 Here is the full story: MPLS and VPN Architectures Volume I and II are completely separate books with only slight overlap.
 Volume I was written when MPLS and MPLS VPNs were an emerging technology, thus the coverage of some solutions (like Carrier's Carrier architecture) was scarce (as they were mostly on the drawing board at that time).
 We've later released CCIP edition of Volume I, which includes a few bug fixes and two chapters on troubleshooting to match the requirements of the early version of Cisco's MPLS course.

-The Volume II covers advanced MPLS topics, including remote access, inter-AS MPLS VPN, Carrier's carrier architecture, IP Multicast in MPLS VPN etc. Reading Volume II without having sound foundations from Volume I does not make sense.
+The Volume II covers advanced MPLS topics, including remote access, inter-AS MPLS VPN, Carrier's carrier architecture, IP Multicast in MPLS VPN etc. It also contains the MPLS and MPLS VPN troubleshooting information (similar to the CCIP edition of Volume I).
+Reading Volume II without having sound foundations from Volume I does not make sense.

 I would definitely recommend CCIP edition of Volume I (you can still get it as an on-line book) as the basis of your learning efforts, with a few topics from Volume II (EIGRP as PE-CE routing protocol, more in-depth troubleshooting information) also being applicable.
 MPLS TE is not covered in any of my books, but as Peter Dob suggested, you can get enough information from the MPLS Fundamentals book.